 You can make rasam in so many ways.
 The traditional rasam recipe is made with a special powder which is a dry blend of various dal, spices, dried chilies, coriander seeds etc. Every family has its own blend of this powder.
 You can also make this dish without rasam powder.

 This dish is very popular in tambram weddings along with vetrilai rasam, pineapple rasam.
+It is an integral part of any south Indian meal.

 We typically introduce this to babies above eight months.
 Healthy, light on tummy and easy to digest.

 In this recipe I have added some mashed toor dal or split pigeon peas.
 Adding cooked lentils is optional and you can leave it out if you prefer.
+Do try out this quick recipe of simple rasam.
+It is

 Healthy, light & palate